 Cambridge Primary gives schools a curriculum framework to develop English, Mathematics and Science skills, knowledge and understanding in younger learners.
 It provides guidance for curriculum development, classroom teaching and enabling teachers to assess children’s learning.
 It is a foundation for secondary education providing high quality teaching and assessment, resources appropriate for teaching in international schools, flexibility for schools to choose the parts that best suit their local situation and use the curriculum to complement other curricula.

-Cambridge Secondary 2 is a popular curriculum for 14-16 year olds leading to globally recognized Cambridge IGCSE and O-Level qualifications.
+Cambridge Secondary 2 is a popular curriculum for 14-16 year olds leading to globally recognized Cambridge O-Level qualifications.
 It provides excellent preparation for the Cambridge Advanced Stage including Cambridge International AS and A-Levels.
 It incorporates the best in international education for learners at this level.
-Cambridge IGCSE encourages learner-centered and inquiry-based approaches to learning.
+Cambridge encourages learner-centered and inquiry-based approaches to learning.
 Schools can offer any combination of a wide range of subjects.
-Cambridge IGCSE develops learner knowledge, understanding and skills in:
+Cambridge develops learner knowledge, understanding and skills in:

 - Subject content